 Geese have overgrazed the mid-island estuarine marshes and in particular, the Englishman River and Little Qualicum River estuaries.
-Estuaries in the mid-island are critical winter habitat for migratory birds.
+Estuaries in the mid island are critical winter habitat for migratory birds.
 Uninformed wildlife managers transplanted Canada Geese to our area in the 1970's which resulted in a growing local Canada Goose population which now utilize estuaries year-round.
 Our mid-island estuaries are important for an estimated 80% of coastal fish and wildlife, especially salmon, trout, Bald Eagles, Great Blue Heron, and migratory birds.
-Native waterfowl and other native birds no longer nest in the Englishman River estuary due to displacement by invasive Canada Geese which have become resident birds - many do not leave city limits where they could be hunted.
+Native waterfowl and other native birds no longer nest in the Englishman River estuary due to displacement by over 80 pairs of Canada Geese which have become resident birds - many do not leave city limits where they could be hunted.
 Across all seasons, goose counts were highest at the estuaries.
-During the molt, which occurs from mid-June to mid-July, geese concentrate in the estuaries and in marine and freshwater habitats.
+During the molt, geese concentrate in the estuaries and in marine and fresh water habitats.

 During cold weather, estuaries are critical for the survival of all migratory waterfowl and resident geese that compete for limited food resources.
-As well, in the fall and winter, estuaries are preferred roosting and loafing sites.
-Degradation along the estuary by the geese can increase the potential for flooding along the river and severely degrade critical habitat necessary for salmon fry survival.
+Degradation along the estuary by Canada Geese can increase the potential for flooding along the river and also severely degrade critical habitat necessary for salmon fry survival.